neuro-team-femto/lab_manual/docs/about-the-lab/lab-space.md

 **Recommended meeting spaces** are:&#x20;

-* AS2M meeting room (==room XX.XX.XX==, next to Isabelle & Estelle's).
+* AS2M meeting room (room 1.60.23, next to Isabelle & Estelle's).
 Good for 4-6 people, has projector & white board.
 That's your easiest option.
 * TF meeting room (==room XX.XX.XX==) : slightly larger, projector & white board.
 The neighboring TF (Temps-fréquence) dept. meeting room, which we are allowed to use occasionally
 * Transfer #2 (room 0.73.16, Transfert building).
 Good for 10-15 people, has a projector and a large white board, relatively pleasing even for one-to-one brainstorm on the white board.